How to Form a Rock-Solid Workplace Support System

 Use Your Strengths to Give Back

 Friendship is a two-way street.
-This goes for friendship at work as well.
+This goes for relationships at work as well.
 People are going to give if you are willing to give back.
 The easiest way to give back is to help with things that you’re strong in.
 Is it easy for you to calm an aggravated customer?
 Offer to handle a difficult conference call.
 Is giving a presentation about your company a walk in the park for you?
 Then offer your presentation services.
 Be ready to offer any of your strengths when reaching out to your workplace support system.

 Also, be on the lookout to surprise people with your assistance when they need it most.
 After you're back up and running after maternity leave, you may become a working mom that others look up to.
 Be available and open to new working moms and dads who may need the same type of support you needed when you first got back to work.